 March 25, however, is Greek Independence Day.
 People take to the streets and wave flags.

 Summer Festivals and Events in Greece

 August means the Moon Festival.
 It celebrates the full moon, naturally, and people all over come out from their houses for parties in town squares.
-Athens is a good place for this, when people perform under moonlight in places like the Acropolis.
+Athens is a good place for this when people perform under the moonlight in places like the Acropolis.

 The day of the Panagia (August 15) is the second biggest day, only after Easter, in Greece.
 Particularly notable in the island of Tinos, where people literally crawl up steps to see the holy icon in the church, it’s observed across the country.